-Vlad III Dracula (14311476) was a medieval ruler of Wallachia, part of modern Romania, who is best remembered today for his bloody deeds and for lending his patronymic name to the archetypal vampire Dracula.
-Though he wasn't known for biting people's necks and drinking their blood, he was nevertheless well-known for spilling it.
+Vlad III Drăculea (1428–1476) was a medieval ruler of Wallachia (a region of what is now Romania) who is best remembered today for his bloody deeds and for lending his patronymic name to the archetypal vampire Dracula.
+Though he wasn't known for biting people's necks or drinking their blood (maybe), he was nevertheless well-known for spilling it.
 A man of extremes in turbulent times, he has been regarded either as a brutal but fair hero, or a completely crazy sociopath.
-As Voivode (warlord) of Wallachia, he earned the nickname "Vlad the Impaler", or Vlad Țepeș in Romanian, from his practice of impalement, which was, and still is, one of the most gruesome ways of dying imaginable.note
+As Voivode (warlord) of Wallachia, he earned the nickname "Vlad the Impaler", or Vlad Țepeș in Romanian, from his practice of impalement, which was, and still is, one of the most gruesome ways of dying imaginable.

 In the year of his birth Vlad's father and namesake had traveled to Nuremberg, Germany where he had been vested into the Order of the Dragon, a Crusader-style knightly organization sworn to fight the Ottoman Turks.
 At the age of five, young Vlad was also initiated into the Order.
 Thus his father became known as Vlad Dracul, "The Dragon", and in turn he was Vlad Dracula, "Son of Dracul" or "Son of the Dragon" (more loosely "Dracul Junior").

 In 1436, Vlad Dracul became Voivoide of Wallachia as Vlad II (some say co-ruling with his son Mircea II).
 He was ousted in 1442 by rival factions in league with Hungary.
 But he secured Ottoman support for his return, agreeing to pay the Jizya (tax on non-Muslims) to the Sultan and also send his two legitimate sons, Vlad and Radu, to the Ottoman court, to serve as hostages of his royalty.